 M.S. in Psychiatric Nursing

-Students enrolled in M.S. in Psychiatric Nursing egree programs learn to assess the behavior of patients and provide appropriate care and interventions.
+Students enrolled in M.S. in Psychiatric Nursing degree programs learn to assess the behavior of patients and provide appropriate care and interventions.
 Master's degree programs in psychiatric nursing usually offer concentrations adult or family psychiatry.
 Psychiatric nurses typically work as part of teams that typically include psychologists, psychiatrists and social workers.
 Psychiatric nursing degree programs require extensive hands-on clinical practice in hospitals and clinics.

 Applicants to psychiatric nursing degree programs must be a registered nurse and hold a bachelor's degree in the field of nursing.
 To become a practicing psychiatric nurse, graduates of psychiatric nursing degree programs must take the test given by the American Nurses Credentialing Center (ANCC) for Psychiatric and Mental Health Nurse Practitioner or the exam for Psychiatric Mental Health Clinical Nurse Specialist.

 Classes in M.S. in Psychiatric Nursing programs are designed to train students to be nurses and mental health professionals.
 Courses include: